Northern crested newt: Description

 The belly is yellow to orange with black, well-defined blotches.

 The northern crested newt is a relatively large newt species.
-Males usually reach 13.5 cm total length, while females grow up to 16 cm.
+Males typically grow to a total length of 13.5 cm, while females can reach 16 cm.
 Rare individuals of 20 cm have been recorded.
 Other crested newt species are more stockily built; only the Danube crested newt (T. dobrogicus) is more slender.
 Body shape is correlated with skeletal build: The northern crested newt has 15 rib-bearing vertebrae, only the Danube crested newt has more (16–17), while the other, more stocky Triturus species have 14 or less.

-The newts have rough skin, and are dark brown on the back and sides, with black spots and heavy white stippling on the flanks.
-The female has a yellow line running along the lower tail edge.
-The throat is mixed yellow–black with fine white stippling, the belly yellow to orange with dark, irregular blotches.
+The newts have rough skin, and are dark brown on their back and sides.
+They have black spots and heavy white stippling on their flanks.
+The female has a yellow line running along the lower edge of her tail.
+Their throats are yellow–black with fine white stippling and their bellies are yellow-orange with dark, irregular blotches.

-During the aquatic breeding season, males develop crest up to 1.5 cm high, which runs along the back and tail but is interrupted at the tail base.
-It is heavily indented on the back but smoother on the tail.
-Also during breeding season, the male's cloaca swells and it has a blue–white flash running along the sides of the tail.
+During the aquatic breeding season, the males develop a crest that measures up to 1.5 cm high.
+This runs along the back and tail but is interrupted at the tail base.
+The crest is heavily indented on the back but smoother on the tail.
+During breeding season, the male's cloaca swells and it has a blue–white flash running along the sides of the tail.
 Females do not develop a crest.